Node Perturbation Can Effectively Train Multi-Layer Neural Networks: Results

 \subsection{Decorrelation improves convergence}

 To assess the impact of decorrelation on NP's performance, we studied a single-layer network trained with NP, DNP, BP and DBP.
 Note that the different formulations of NP are identical in a single-layer networks where there is no impact on activities in the layer from previous layers.

-Figure~\ref{fig:cifar} (Top panel) indicates that, in a single-layer context, DNP outperforms NP significantly and performs slightly better than BP, with DBP performing better still.
+Figure~\ref{fig:cifar1} indicates that, in a single-layer context, DNP outperforms NP significantly and performs slightly better than BP, with DBP performing better still.
 It appears that part of the benefit of decorrelation is due to a lack of correlation in the input unit features and a corresponding ease in credit assignment without confound.

 An additional benefit from decorrelation, that is specific to NP-style updates, is explained by the way in which decorrelation reduces the covariance of NP weight updates, as described in the methods section above.